Skip to main content

 Example GitLab CI Yaml

-Add the RunSafe license key to the project's environment variables, and make the package available in the root directory of the project.
+Add the RunSafe license key to the project's environment variables as RUNSAFE_LICENSE_KEY, and make the package available in the root directory of the project.
 Refer to the License Acquisition section for instructions on how to retrieve a license key.

 We recommend using docker build to create a container image with the RunSafe SBOM Generator package already installed.
 However, for the purpose of this example, it is assumed the package is available through other means and needs to be installed as a part of the build.